Multiport Analytical Pixel Electromagnetic Simulator (MAPES) for AI-assisted RFIC and Microwave Circuit Design: Comparison and Discussion

-where \(S_{ij}^{\mathrm{CST}}(f_m,n)\) and \(S_{ij}^{\mathrm{MAPES}}(f_m,n)\) represent the \(ij\)-th scattering parameter at frequency point \(f_m\) for the \(n\)-th randomly generated example obtained from CST full-wave simulation and MAPES analytical prediction, respectively.
-The terms \(N_{\mathrm{ex}}\), \(N_{\mathrm{port}}\), and \(N_{f}\) correspond to the total number of random examples, the total number of I/O ports, and the number of sampled frequency points, respectively.
-Thus, \(E_{\mathrm{mean}}\) quantifies the overall average error across all frequency samples, port combinations, and examples, providing a comprehensive measure of the prediction accuracy of MAPES relative to CST.
+Here $E_{\mathrm{mean}}$ and $E_{\mathrm{RMS}}$ denote, respectively, the mean absolute error and the root-mean-square error of the magnitude deviation $\bigl|S_{ij}^{\mathrm{CST}}(f_m,n)-S_{ij}^{\mathrm{MAPES}}(f_m,n)\bigr|$, averaged over all I/O port pairs $(i,j)$, all sampled frequency points $f_m$, and all randomly generated examples $n$.
+Both metrics provide a comprehensive measure of the prediction accuracy of MAPES relative to CST and, as reported in Table~\ref{tab:MAPES_vs_CST}, lead to consistent conclusions.

 The single-layer and double-layer PCB configurations exhibit mean errors of 0.2199 and 0.1810, respectively.
-These relatively larger deviations are mainly attributed to slight frequency shifts in the resonant response, as observed in Figs.~\ref{PCB 1 examples} and~\ref{pcb2 examples}.
+These relatively larger deviations are mainly attributed to slight frequency shifts in the resonant response, as observed in Figs.~\ref{fig:PCB1_all}(c),(d) and~\ref{fig:PCB2_all}(c),(d).
 Nevertheless, the overall amplitude agreement between MAPES and CST remains high across the entire frequency range, indicating that the physical accuracy of MAPES is well maintained.
-In practical microwave and RF circuit design, these levels of deviation are entirely acceptable, since most design optimization processes can readily account for small frequency offsets and following optimization based on MAPES, such AI or CNN based method, can also take it into considerations.
+In practical microwave and RF circuit design, these levels of deviation are entirely acceptable, since most design optimization processes can readily account for small frequency offsets.
+The physical origin of these PCB-level deviations, together with a simple scaling calibration that largely removes them, is analyzed in Section~IV-C in conjunction with the selection of the model parameters.

 In contrast, the two integrated-circuit configurations (the CMOS 180\,nm single-layer and CMOS 65\,nm double-layer designs) demonstrate substantially lower mean errors of 0.0164 and 0.0275, respectively.
-Additionally, the higher frequency operation and finer metal patterning processes in IC layouts can reduce the impact of boundary discretization errors compared to PCB-scale structures.
-The great agreement observed in Figs.~\ref{CMOS 180nm examples} and~\ref{CMOS 65nm examples} further confirms that MAPES can accurately simulate RFIC layouts while having extremely efficiency.
+The higher operating frequency and finer metal patterning in IC layouts reduce the impact of boundary discretization compared to PCB-scale structures.
+The agreement observed in Figs.~\ref{fig:CMOS180_all}(c),(d) and~\ref{fig:CMOS65_all}(c),(d) further confirms that MAPES can accurately simulate RFIC layouts while being extremely efficient.